Pregnancy: What to Expect After Delivery

 Breastfeeding your baby

-You can start to breastfeed soon after birth (within 30 to 60 minutes after birth).
+You can start to breastfeed soon after birth .
 Your baby’s sucking will help stimulate your milk flow and will stimulate the uterus to contract to its normal size more quickly.
 Make sure you feel comfortable feeding your baby before you go home.
 Help with breastfeeding is available.
 Visit with a lactation consultant or nurse who can observe you breastfeeding and help you comfortably and properly feed your baby.

 Getting to know your baby

 The best way to learn how to take care of your newborn is to spend a lot of time with him or her by Rooming-In.
 This is when your baby stays with you and your partner in your room from birth until you go home.
-Rooming-In with your baby helps you learn your baby’s cues-- how he or she responds when hungry, tired, or wants to be held.
+Rooming-In with your baby helps you learn your baby’s cues — how they respond when they’re hungry, tired or want to be held.

 You might want to limit visitors for the first few hours after birth, since you and your partner will be tired and might want to spend time alone with your baby.